What Is A Risk Of Using Cash Everfi

 Case Study 2: The Impulsive Spender

 John, a young professional, preferred using cash because he felt it helped him control his spending.
-However, he often found himself making impulsive purchases, such as buying expensive coffee or eating out at restaurants, without considering his budget.
-As a result, he struggled to save money and often ran short of funds before his next payday.
+Even so, he often found himself making impulsive purchases, such as buying expensive coffee or eating out at restaurants, without considering his budget.
+This leads to he struggled to save money and often ran short of funds before his next payday.

 • Lesson Learned: The convenience of cash can lead to impulsive spending and difficulty in tracking expenses.